avamsi/climate/README.md

 ### Commands

 With Clifr, to create a command, all you need to do is create a struct (and then pass it to `clifr.Execute`).
-To make the "root" command itself runnable, you just add an `Execute` (note that it's exported) method to the struct.
+To make the "root" command itself runnable, you just add an exported `Execute` method to the struct.
 And to add subcommands, you just add more exported methods to the struct --

 ```go